-Well, just as when it comes to getting auto insurance without a driver’s license (which, as you may recall, is also not necessary), there are a few scenarios why someone might just not need a policy of their own — which is essentially why car insurance isn't a license requirement.
+Well, just as when it comes to getting auto insurance without a driver’s license, there are a few scenarios, listed here, of why someone might just not need a policy of their own — which is essentially why car insurance isn't a license requirement.
 Let’s take a look at these scenarios.

 1. You just want to keep your license current